t-b/inferno/docs/README.md

 [FORMATTING]
 NO CELL STRING, if you have empty headstages using this string as a cell identifier tells Inferno that there is no cell on `<HSn_cell_id>`; default = xx
-OFF STRING, string to print
+OFF STRING, string to print if that headstage has no holding value; default = OFF
 ROW ORDER, tells Inferno which headstage state value you want to print and in what order

 [ROW NAMES]